 Answer: No. You will only get lift-arc start TIG with the welder.

 Judging by all those aspects of the Miller multimatic 215 welder reviews, we’ve learned a lot about this multiprocess welder.
 We started our discussion with the specs and pointed out the drawbacks of the product in the latter part.
+(Want to know about vulcan vs titanium?
+Read this article).

 As a result, we’ve observed that the welder is highly-capable to help with your light and heavy projects.
 Moreover, it is equally compatible with rookies and professionals.
 Therefore, go ahead and include this superb welder in your workshop.